Healthy Homes Assessment Korokoro

 Draught Stopping Korokoro

-If you are able to feel external air coming in or the sound of a clear draught emanating out of a hole or gap and you can feel it, it is most likely a gap or hole which requirements sealing in any way.
-Cracks and gaps that are large should be permanently stopped.
-Cracks that are greater than 3mm and allow air to enter or exit from your home require the sealing.
-For instance, if an open fireplace isn’t in use it may cause draughts and should be shut off.
-Landlords and property managers are accountable for making sure that such draughts are squelched in the maximum extent possible.
+If you can feel external air coming in or a clear draught from a gap or hole that is, it is probably a gap or hole that needs sealing in some way.
+Large cracks and gaps should be fixed permanently.
+Gaps greater than 3mm that let air in or out from your home require to be sealed.
+For example, if an open fireplace is not in use, it could cause draughts, and should be blocked off.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as much as imaginable.

-There is no need to cover up holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for movement within the structure as the house gets warmer and cooler, so that they can still be opened and closed rather than being stuck.
-We will check all doors and windows during your Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow for movement within the building as the household gets warmer and cooler, so that they are able to be closed and opened instead of than sticking.
+We will inspect all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections